Growth Metrics

 Alpha & Omega Semiconductor (AOSL) has disclosed Long-Term Debt Issuances for 6 consecutive years, with $8.6 million as the latest value for Q3 2022.

-• Long-Term Debt Issuances was $8.6 million for Q3 2022 at Alpha & Omega Semiconductor, up from $5.0 million in the prior quarter.
+• Long-Term Debt Issuances for Q3 2022 was $8.6 million at Alpha & Omega Semiconductor, up from $5.0 million in the prior quarter.

-• In the past five years, Long-Term Debt Issuances ranged from a high of $47.1 million in Q2 2020 to a low of $2.8 million in Q3 2019.
+• The five-year high for Long-Term Debt Issuances was $47.1 million in Q2 2020, with the low at $2.8 million in Q3 2019.

-• Peak YoY movement for Long-Term Debt Issuances: plummeted 83.24% in 2019, then skyrocketed 349.72% in 2020.
+• The sharpest move saw Long-Term Debt Issuances tumbled 83.24% in 2019, then surged 349.72% in 2020.

-• Alpha & Omega Semiconductor's Long-Term Debt Issuances stood at $19.5 million in 2018, then skyrocketed by 58.22% to $30.9 million in 2019, then crashed by 36.26% to $19.7 million in 2020, then tumbled by 65.94% to $6.7 million in 2021, then increased by 28.61% to $8.6 million in 2022.
+• Over 5 years, Long-Term Debt Issuances stood at $19.5 million in 2018, then surged by 58.22% to $30.9 million in 2019, then plummeted by 36.26% to $19.7 million in 2020, then crashed by 65.94% to $6.7 million in 2021, then rose by 28.61% to $8.6 million in 2022.